openedx/docs.openedx.org/source/educators/references/course_development/about_image_guidelines.rst

 * The image must not include text or headlines.
 * You must have permission to use the image.
-Possible image sources include Flickr creative commons, Stock Vault, Stock XCHNG, and iStock Photo.
+Possible image sources include Flickr Creative Commons, Stock Vault, Stock XCHNG, and iStock Photo.
 * Each course in a sequence or program must have a unique image.